 Linguistic identity is constantly associated with cultural identity.
 Culture and language can create a safe space for a person and make a place feel like home.
 And when that kind of environment shifts and culture and language are immersed, the feeling of a safe space can disappear.

 A person’s feelings can completely change when they are speaking a different language.
 And can also cause them to look through a new cultural lens.

-For example, many studies show that when Latin Americans are asked to write about their life in Spanish, they mostly end up with writings about their families, and when asked to write in English, they end up writing about their academic success, achievements, college assignments or lessons, work, or everyday life.
+For example, many studies show that when Latin Americans are asked to write about their life in Spanish, they mostly end up writing about their families, and when asked to write in English, they end up writing about their academic success, achievements, college assignments or lessons, work, or everyday life.

-Or a woman walking in the street speaking French may get a different reaction from another that speaks English.
+Or a woman walking in the street speaking French may get a different reaction from another who speaks English.
 And that shows that language has a huge influence on how people view their lives and the lives of others.